MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

-When connecting to cloud services and being constrained by challenges in the WAN connections, establishing local Internet breakouts from local branches can often be very beneficial to performance, avoiding the slower WAN connection and utilizing the reach of the connectivity provider to achieve a more direct connection to the cloud service.
+When connecting to cloud services and being constrained by challenges in the WAN connections, establishing local Internet breakouts from local branches can often be beneficial to performance, avoiding the slower WAN connection and utilizing the reach of the connectivity provider to achieve a more direct connection to the cloud service.